brayo46/Angular-1.5-search/README.md

 # Angular-1.5-search

-An Angular 1.5 application that demonstrates search functionality.
+An Angular 1.5 application that demonstrates basic search functionality.